Ryzen 7 PRO 5845 vs Xeon E7-8880 v2

 So, is Ryzen 7 PRO 5845 better than Xeon E7-8880 v2?

-Not in a simple one-size-fits-all way.
-Xeon E7-8880 v2 makes more sense for workstation-style multi-core throughput, while Ryzen 7 PRO 5845 is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E7-8880 v2 makes more sense for workstation-style multi-core throughput, while Ryzen 7 PRO 5845 is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 7 PRO 5845 is the better pick here.
+If gaming is the priority, Ryzen 7 PRO 5845 is the better pick.
 According to our tests, it delivers 5.1% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 PRO 5845 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 PRO 5845 is the stronger fit.
 You are getting 0.3% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 PRO 5845 is the smarter buy today.
-Ryzen 7 PRO 5845 is at an unclear MSRP at $300 MSRP versus unclear MSRP, and it gives you a 5.1% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (86.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 PRO 5845 is the better buy right now.
+Ryzen 7 PRO 5845 comes in at an unclear MSRP at $300 MSRP versus unclear MSRP, and it still gives you a 5.1% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (86.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?